lachlanmcdonald/mock-storagearea/README.md

 __mock-storagearea__ is a implementation of Chrome's [extension storage interface](https://developer.chrome.com/docs/extensions/reference/storage/), i.e. `chrome.storage`.
 This package is primarily intended for use in development/testing of extensions outside of the extension context, i.e. to development of UI external to the extension or test automation.

+> __Alpha release:__ The package has not yet been published and is still a work in progress.

-> __Beta release:__ The package version will remain in <u>beta</u> until it can be more thoroughly tested in production.
+> __Beta release:__  (FUTURE USE) The package version will remain in <u>beta</u> until it can be more thoroughly tested in production.
 Whilst the existing tests are comprehensive, some behaviour may not properly replicate that of Chrome.
 Please [raise an issue](https://github.com/lachlanmcdonald/mock-storagearea/issues) if you encounter an irregularity.

 __Notes:__